 We will only use your personal data for the purposes for which We collected it, unless We reasonably consider that We need to use it for another reason and that reason is compatible with the original purpose.
 If We need to use your personal data for an unrelated purpose, We will notify you and We will explain the legal basis which allows us to do so.

 Some or all of the data We collect from you may be stored outside of the UK or the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.
-If We do store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR, including at least one of the following safeguards:
+If We do store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the UK GDPR.

 We may have to share your personal data with the parties listed below for the purposes set out above in Clause 6: